MS Nordnorge Crosses the Arctic Circle – Norway

 4. Where to stay before and after the cruise

-As we board the ship in Svolvær at the end of the day, the weather changes unexpectedly fast from bright and shining sun to a regular snow storm.
+As we board the ship in Svolvær at the end of the day, the weather changes unexpectedly fast from bright and shining sun to a regular snowstorm.
 Even if it is April, there are still moments of winter weather and snow in the air in the Lofoten Islands.

-The passengers now disembarking MS Nordnorge have appropriately dressed for more winter-like conditions with warm hats firmly pulled down over their ears and jackets zipped all up.
-They seem ready for some hours in Lofoten in real tough, stormy weather – probably not what they had hoped for.
+The passengers now disembarking MS Nordnorge have appropriately dressed for more winter-like conditions with warm hats firmly pulled down over their ears and jackets zipped up.
+They seem ready for some hours in Lofoten in harsh, stormy weather – probably not what they had hoped for.
 As far as we understand from the sporadic phrases we overhear when passing a few of them, some have booked a horse ride on the beach – will this now be possible?

 Ålesund – art nouveau town